waynerichtrain/guide/css-README.md

 padding-bottom: 20px;
 padding: 20px; /* padding of 20px in all 4 sides */

-width
-    Set the width of an element either in px or % max-width
-    To set a max width and prevent from growing too wide

 PSEUDO-SELECTOR
 a:visited {         Changes the color of the link when visited